Manuscript Templates and Online Submission

 Research and International Visibility

-Civil Engineering Design is an e-only journal in English.
+civil engineering design is an e-only journal in English.
 It aims to provide scientists and researchers in civil engineering, construction, design, maintenance, life-cycle behaviour and other areas of structural engineering a way to publish in an independent journal quickly, catering to the needs of the international research community.
 This journal offers open access.

 ce/papers – The online collection of conference papers in civil engineering